 The log cabin has a little veranda / porch in front of the sliding doors that act as the front door.
 These doors are lockable.
 And the windows are lockable from the inside.
 There is a shoe box on the veranda.
 A proper closable one, that keeps your shoes bug free!

 There are picnic tables with shelter near each log cabin.
 Our cabin happened to have one either side.
 One of which had three tables.
 There was also an area here where you can light a campfire.
 It was perfect for our two families.
 Nearby is a sink area with washing up liquid and dish cloths and scrubbers provided.
 There was even two wooden tables that made washing up even easier.
 There were hooks for hanging my personal favourite camping item: the drying net!
+However, one downfall of this cabin site is this is the ONLY washing up area for all the cabins.
+We were just lucky on our first visit to be beside it.

 Beside this area were bins for recycable rubbish.
 Burnable rubbish needs to be brought to the management office were there is a burnable rubbish storage area.

-The car park you use for the managment office is also where the hot showers are.
+The car park you use for the management office is also where the hot showers are.
 There are two separate rooms for men and women.
 Both have about 6 shower cubicles separated by curtains.
 There are also two separate shower rooms.
 They don’t supply towels, but they may have them for rent.
 We had our own towels with us just in case.
 They do provide clean sheets though for the bedding.
 Which incidentally you make up and put away yourself.

 Why we were glad of the caretaker’s mobile number